 If the amp has passed these tests, remove the safety resistors and re-install the fuses.
 Disconnect the speaker load, and turn the amp back on.
 Verify that the DC voltage at the speaker terminal does not exceed 100mV, and perform another "heat test" on all transistors and resistors.

 When you are satisfied that all is well, set the bias current.
 Connect a multimeter between the collectors of Q7 and Q8 - you are measuring the voltage drop across the two 0.33 ohm resistors.
-The correct quiescent current is 1.5A, but I strongly suggest that you use a lower current to start with!
+The correct quiescent current for 'full' Class-A is 1.5A, but I strongly suggest that you use a lower current to start with!
 The voltage you measure across the resistors should be set to 500mV ±5mV.

 After the current is set, allow the amp to warm up (which it will - and rather quickly too), and readjust the bias when the temperature stabilises or the current exceeds the rated 1.5A - this will need to be re-checked a couple of times, as the temperature and quiescent current are slightly interdependent.
 Under no circumstances should you wander off while the bias is being set!
 If current keeps increasing, remove power immediately.
 If the heatsink is too small or the thermal contact between transistors and heatsink is not good enough, the amplifier will get hotter and hotter until it fails!